 In preclinical studies, repeated subcutaneous injection of ACI-24 into APPxPS-1 transgenic mice and into cynomolgus monkeys was reported to generate high titers of anti-Aβ IgG1 and IgG2b antibodies, which involve a non-inflammatory Th2 helper cell response.
 In a three-month treatment study in APPxPS-1 mice, ACI-24 reportedly decreased the concentration of insoluble Aβ40 and 42 and of soluble Aβ42; it also improved novel object recognition while prompting neither gliosis nor increases in measures of pro-inflammatory cytokines.
 Antisera from immunized monkeys stain human Alzheimer’s disease brain (Muhs et al., 2007; Hickman et al., 2011).
 This vaccine uses the lipid adjuvant MPLA.

 In 2009, AC Immune began a Phase 1/2 trial of ACI-24 to evaluate safety, immunogenicity, and efficacy.
-Five sites in Finland, Sweden, and Denmark planned to enroll up to 198 participants age 40 and older with mild to moderate Alzheimer’s disease who had a positive amyloid PET scan and are on stable acetylcholinesterase inhibitor therapy.
-This adaptive study compared doses of 10, 100, 300, and 1,000 μg/ml to placebo, delivered subcutaneously.
+Five sites in Finland, Sweden, and Denmark planned to enroll up to 198 participants age 40 and older with mild to moderate Alzheimer’s disease with a positive amyloid PET scan and on stable acetylcholinesterase inhibitor therapy.
+This adaptive study compared doses of 10, 100, 300, and 1,000 μg to placebo, delivered subcutaneously.
 Patients were treated for one year and followed for one or two more.
 Some received a booster shot 2.5 to 3.5 years after their last dose.
 Primary outcomes included safety and tolerability measures, as well as serum titers of anti-Aβ42 IgG antibodies and one-year change from baseline of total cognitive score on the neuropsychological test battery.
 Secondary outcomes include, besides clinical endpoints, amyloid PET scanning with Piramar Imaging’s tracer Neuroceq (formerly Bayer’s florbetaben), as well as biomarker measures such as MRI volumetry, tau, phospho-tau and Aβ levels in CSF, and measures of T-cell activation.